Status gives users a way to quickly create an update, post an image, add a video or share a link in WordPress – just like Facebook and Google+.

 Embed the status updater into every page on your site or strategically place it using the built-in widget.

-Give all your users a convenient front end post tool or simply upgrade your dashboard with a fast powerful post tool.
+Give all your users a convenient front-end post tool or simply post from the WordPress dashboard.

 Simple and Organized